-After developing a chromatographic procedure using GoBio Prep 16x100 or GoBio Prep 26x100 column the column volume can easily be scaled-up by using larger prepacked columns such as, GoBio Prod prepacked columns starting from 1 L. Bulk packages of WorkBeads resins can also be packed into other column formats of choice.
+After developing a chromatographic procedure using GoBio Screen 7x100 column, the column volume can easily be scaled-up by using larger prepacked columns such as, GoBio Prep 16x100 (20 mL), GoBio Prep 26x100 (53 mL).
+GoBio Prod prepacked columnsare starting from 1 L. Bulk WorkBeads resins can also be packed into other column formats of choice.

-Large-scale purification is often carried out in columns with bed heights of 200 - 300 mm and a diameter depending on the needed column volume.
+Large-scale purification is often carried out in columns with bed heights of 200 - 300 mm.
+The column diameter is selected based on the required column volume.